Waimānalo Health Center is currently offering COVID-19 vaccines to:

 What vaccine is being given?

-Waimānalo Health Center is administering the Moderna COVID-19 vaccine.
-There are two doses given ~28 days apart.
+Waimānalo Health Center is administering the Pfizer and Moderna COVID-19 vaccines.

 How much does the COVID-19 vaccine cost?